What Is a Sprint?

 For any successful product owner, the entire organization must respect their decisions.

 Teams can reflect on the decisions in the content and ordering of the product backlog.
-It is also visible in the review process.
+It is also visible in the sprint review.

 The product owner is just one person and not a committee.
-Hence they can use product management software such as Chisel to manage the product backlog effectively.
+Hence, they can use software like Chisel to manage the product backlog effectively.

 The product owner may represent the needs of many stakeholders in the product backlog.
 The stakeholders or the customers wanting to change the product backlog can do so by trying to convince the product owner.